Indian Tea Industry – An Overview

-Tea cafes seem to be the new flavour of India.
-They are opening up at a steady pace throughout the country – enticing consumers to try different varieties of Indian tea and take their tea drinking experience to new levels.
+Tea cafes seem to be the new flavor of India.
+They are opening up at a steady pace throughout the country – enticing consumers to try different varieties of Indian tea, like black tea, green tea, masala tea, and take their tea drinking experience to new levels.

-Indian tea lovers are spoilt for choice today – with an exciting range of different-flavoured tea concoctions offered by tea cafes, ranging from upmarket tea lounges to down-to-earth chai shops around the street.
+Indian tea lovers are spoilt for choice today – with an exciting range of different-flavored tea concoctions offered by tea cafes, ranging from upmarket tea lounges to down-to-earth chai shops around the street.

 Several varieties of Indian tea have achieved global acclaim due to their highly sought-after characteristics – that no other tea anywhere in the world can replicate.

-The tea plant has very specific requirements in terms of soil and climatic conditions.
+The tea plant has particular requirements in terms of soil and climatic conditions.
 Indian tea is primarily cultivated in the hills of North-eastern and Southern states.

-Some of the most exquisite and globally acclaimed varieties of Indian tea hail from plantations in Darjeeling, Assam and Nilgiris, although several varieties of Indian tea are also grown across other Indian states as well.
-Although tea drinking in India emerged in the previous century, it has really caught on rapidly.
+Some of the most exquisite and globally acclaimed varieties of Indian tea hail from plantations in Darjeeling, Assam, and Nilgiris, although several types of Indian tea, are also grown across other Indian states as well.
+Although tea drinking in India emerged in the previous century, it has caught on rapidly.